remieldy/Rocket_Elevators_GraphQL/README.md

 #### Third Question :

-- Récupération de toutes les interventions effectuées par un employé spécifié avec les immeubles associés à ces interventions incluant les détails (Table BuildingDetails) associés à ces immeubles.
+- Recovery of all interventions by a specified employee with the buildings associated with these interventions including the details (Table BuildingDetails) associated with those buildings.

 ### To Answer The Question :